datagovsg/live-parking-info/presentation/presentation.md

 # What to expect

-This is a fast paced introduction to web technologies that covers a lot of ground in a very short time.
+This is a **fast paced introduction** to web technologies that covers a lot of ground in a very short time.

 * We don't expect you to walk out as proficient coders, only with an appreciation of how websites work
 * We encourage you to experiment and to ask questions

+---

+# Don't need to take photos!

 All material is available online at [github.com/opengovsg/live-parking-info](https://github.com/opengovsg/live-parking-info)